dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 Custom YAML data types
 ======================

-Often you might want to serialize complex data types such as classes.
-You can use functions to process nodes such as a mapping containing class data members indexed by name.
-Alternatively, YAML supports custom data types using identifiers called *tags*.
+Sometimes you need to serialize complex data types such as classes.
+To do this you could use plain nodes such as mappings with class data members.
+However, YAML supports custom types with identifiers called *tags*.
 That is the topic of this tutorial.

 Each YAML node has a tag specifying its type.
 For instance: strings use the tag ``tag:yaml.org,2002:str``.
 Tags of most default types are *implicitly resolved* during parsing, so you don't need to specify tag for each float, integer, etc.
-It is also possible to implicitly resolve custom tags, as we will show later.
+D:YAML can also implicitly resolve custom tags, as we will show later.

 -----------